-The “doing his best and doing it well” attitude applies to programming as a standalone thing too.
-When David explains what coding is like to someone who doesn’t program at all, he says “it’s like solving a sudoku: you start putting numbers - and suddenly realize it’s complete.
+The “doing his best and doing it well” attitude applies to programming too.
+When David explains what coding is like to someone who doesn’t program, he says “it’s like solving a sudoku: you start putting numbers – and suddenly realize it’s complete.
 Everything fits.
-And that moment, that feeling - it’s magical!”
+And that moment, that feeling – it’s magical!”

 How to become a good programmer: as told by David

 In order to become a good programmer, you must like it, David says.
 “The best motivation is that you have to like programming, it’s not for everyone.
 So, if you do like it – go ahead and learn a lot, listen to people who have experience – they can guide you.
 Because if you go totally alone, you’re going to bang your head against a wall for a long time.
 Until you realize it was simpler than that”.

 David adds that the internet helps a lot, and people there can be helpful by sharing their expertise.
 As for him personally, he’s more of a reader than a participant in those discussions.
 From the teachers, David got guidance, structure to his existing knowledge and, of course, new information that directed him further in studies.
 And then he kept learning mostly on his own, picking knowledge here and there.

 However, David believes the right community is super important too, being extra motivation: he agrees learning alone is ok, you can do programming because you like it, but it’s easier to keep going if you have company.
 “If you go to college or school, you have friends there, and